 Robert Seth Hayes had two children prior to his arrest and imprisonment, and he has remained closely involved their lives and upbringing, despite the difficulties presented by his long incarceration.
 His son, Chunga, lives and works in Atlanta.
 His daughter, Crystal, herself mother of 9-year-old Myaisha, is a student at Mount Holyoke College in Western Massachusetts.
 Seth is a doting grandfather and calls his family “the loves of my life.”
 He describes his relationship with Crystal this way, “She has had the most intense impact on my life, always questioning, full of joy and insight, grasping lessons and maintaining her own dreams.
 She has kept me striving always to expand my knowledge and illuminate my principles, as I struggle to stay abreast of her questioning mind.”

 Seth has been diagnosed wwith Type II diabetes.
 He has been extremely ill and had great difficulty procuring the necessary healthcare and has needed the help of his lawyers and some state political leaders in order to get adequate treatment.
 He also suffers from Hepatitis C.

-While in prison, Seth continues to work for the betterment of the community in which he lives.
+While in prison, Seth worked for the betterment of the community in which he lived.
 He has participated in programs with the NAACP, the Jaycees and other organizations and has worked as a librarian, pre-release advisor and AIDS counsellor.
 Whenever possible, he has taken college courses.
 He is also a longtime advisor and collaborator in the annual Certain Days Freedom for Political Prisoners Calendar project.
 He is dedicated to continuing to work for social justice when he gets out of prison.

 More about Robert “Seth” Hayes on the Kersplebedeb website: